Colorado Labor Laws Guide

 Colorado Ban the Box law

-The so-called Ban the Box law, or the Colorado Chance to Compete Act is applicable for all employers with more than 10 employees, and forbids them from:
+The so-called Ban the Box law, or the Colorado Chance to Compete Act (CTC), is applicable to all employers with more than 10 employees and forbids them from:

 The employer can request this information at other points of the hiring process.